ElRecipiente/C4m1ll3-Adventures/README.md

 # RPG-JS

-A nice short (and first) training to do a mini game with Javascript.
+A nice and (very) short mini, and my first Javascript project.